wycats/rust-wasm/README.md

 The Rust compiler currently supports two wasm-related targets:

 - `wasm32-unknown-unknown`.
 This target compiles directly to wasm using the LLVM back-end.
+It's what we're primarily working on and expect to be most important for Rust.
 It's appropriate when you're compiling pure Rust code, i.e. you have no C dependencies.
 Compared to the emscripten target, it produces much leaner code by default and is much easier to set up.
 [Here's how to set it up](https://www.hellorust.com/setup/wasm-target/).

 - `wasm32-unknown-emscripten`.
 This target compiles to wasm via the emscripten toolchain.
+Its long-term role in the Rust project is to provide a wasm target that supports a synthetic implementation of libc.
 It's what you should use if you have C dependencies, including libc.
 [Here's how to set it up](https://www.hellorust.com/setup/emscripten/).

 The `wasm32-unknown-unknown` is particularly promising for integrating bits of "greenfield" Rust code into JS projects.
-However, it is also the less mature
+However, it is also the less mature backend at the moment:
-backend:

 - It [only supports compiling with optimizations on](https://github.com/aturon/rust-wasm/issues/1).
 - It [requires compiling with a single, massive compilation unit](https://github.com/aturon/rust-wasm/issues/2).